Japan has "International Social Security Agreement

 International Social Security Agreements (As of May 2023)

 (Made from a table in Japan Pension Service’s website)

 Developments of agreements for countries other than above as of May 2023 are as follows:

 |Countries to have agreements||Totalization of Periods of Coverage|

 |People’s Republic of China||No|

-have already signed social security agreement with Japan, but now are waiting for its implementation.
+has already signed social security agreement with Japan, but now is waiting for its implementation.
 When implemented, though, the agreement of Italy won’t cover above "Totalization of Periods of Coverage".